thmsrmbld/terminal-ahumanfuture/src/posts/3-all-day-hey.md

 We must improve the things we work on today in the small ways that we can, as a first-order priority.
 And to make them stick, we must do them consistently.
 We must explain ourselves repeatedly and clearly and without scolding even when it's hard.
-And most of all we must demonstrate that the results of Making Better Things are their own reward beyond making the line go up at another company that exists to sell advertising to companies selling next year's landfill.
+And most of all we must demonstrate that the results of Making Better Things are their own reward beyond
+<a href="https://bell.bz/im-getting-fed-up-of-making-the-rich-richer/" target="_blank">making the
+line go up</a> at another company that exists to sell advertising to companies flogging next year's landfill.

 It has been a long time since I believed that it could be possible to do new, interesting and impactful things online together again.
-And I am looking for the people who are already here who think that might be possible too.
+And I am looking for the people who are already here, who think that might be possible too.
 I am looking for the people who want to stay eager with me.
 There is so much for us to do.